 As a former resident of Ottawa, the Caribbean is an easy place to get to for a holiday from the eastern parts of North America, and I’ve visited many of its islands.
 Each is certainly different from the others, but not as different, say, as Malaysia from Indonesia.

 A good way to see the islands and get your taste for which one catches your fancy is a cruise.
 Now, before you roll your eyes and think of people queuing up for five buffets per day and even to get on and off the boat, let me tell you about Windstar Cruises, where you feel like a guest, not a customer.

 Click here to read why Windstar was my top choice when my travel partner was too ill to travel any other way.
 Now that I travel most of the year, I’m considering Windstar’s ocean crossing cruises as an alternative to flying for some of my upcoming journeys (crossing the Atlantic from Lisbon to Barbados still ranks number one for my most relaxing holiday ever!).

-I’ve not yet written about most of the destinations I’ve been to in the Caribbean, but feel free to ask a question if you’d like advice (also about Cozumel, Mexico and Bocas del Toro, Panama, both in the Caribbean Sea).
+I’ve not yet written about most of the destinations I’ve been to in the Caribbean, but feel free to ask a question if you’d like advice (also about Cozumel and the Riviera Maya, Mexico and Bocas del Toro, Panama, both in the Caribbean Sea).
 So far I’ve been to:

 - The British Virgin Islands

 - Sint Maarten and Saint Martin: this Dutch-French island is number #43 on Fodor’s Go List 2019.
 Scroll down to read my piece on why you should visit St. Martin now.

 And there are some Caribbean treats that you should consider bringing home, as described in my World Travel Buzz article Christmas Shopping Abroad: International Foodie Edition.